USA UU (Florida): Bumblebees boost blueberry production

 After enclosing a group of bumblebees with several Highbush blueberry bushes, the researchers discovered that the 70% of the flowers of these shrubs ended up producing blueberries, while only the 10% of the flowers that lacked bumblebee hives gave fruit.

-"We believe that our findings are relevant for growers who grow blueberries in greenhouses and high tunnelssays Campbell.
-Like other fruit plants, blueberries need pollinators, and farmers are increasingly relying on honey bees, scientists say.
-However, bumblebees are much more active when the weather conditions are poor, and they pollinate Highbush blueberries better, so UF/IFAS researchers conducted an experiment on a large-scale commercial blueberry plantation in North Florida, which had satisfactory results.
+«We believe that our findings are relevant for growers who grow blueberries in greenhouses and high tunnels«says Campbell.
+Like other fruit plants, blueberries need pollinators, and scientists say farmers are increasingly relying on honey bees.
+However, bumblebees are much more active in poor weather conditions and are better pollinators of highbush blueberries, so UF/IFAS researchers conducted an experiment at a large-scale commercial blueberry farm in northern Florida, which had satisfactory results.

 Campbell adds that although Florida growers already used bumblebees on their plantations, until now they had no evidence that they were more efficient for Highbush blueberries.